 Talk To a Professional

 A mental health professional can advise you on relaxation techniques that can help get rid of your tinnitus, or at least help you learn how to focus on it less.
 Just talking to a therapist about your problems can reduce your stress level and help you relax.
-Consider visiting your regular family physician or audiologist to discuss your tinnitus.
+Consider visiting your hearing specialist to discuss your tinnitus.
 They may not be able to find the exact cause, but they can offer advice on how to lessen your symptoms.
-Just talking about it may be enough to help.
+Just talking about it may be enough to help and those around you.